Post Adoption Support for Birth Mothers

 Our Peer Support Network includes moms who have made the loving choice to place their child for adoption.
 They will remain available to birth mothers who need support after the adoption.

-Peer counseling is free for birth mothers both before and after adoption.
+Peer counseling is one of the free resources for birth mothers after adoption and before adoption.
 They are available for regular appointments via email, phone, or text, or if you prefer to limit that contact to only those times it is needed.
 Think of our peer counselors as friends — someone to talk to who has walked the journey before.
 They can answer those awkward questions you may have.

 You can find more information about our Peer Support Network here.